4ndv/activeadmin_vite/README.md

 - Vite Rails
 - ActiveAdmin 4
-- Two separate Tailwind configs for admin and app itself
+- Two separate Tailwind configs and entrypoints for admin and app itself, so you get two separate bundles with app-only and admin-only stuff

 ## How-to